 I rounded the corner of Phoebe Street, expecting clear sailing into the worldly exhibit I’d been waiting to see since the crowds deterred me at midnight – but alas, there it was…a dreaded line.
 It’s now or never, I thought.
 And so, the line I joined.
 It went surprisingly fast and before long, I was surrounded by 7000 inflated globes.
 One for every million people on earth.
 At once, tactile and magical, to Walk among Worlds was worth the wait.
 But I was starting to feel like one of the deflated globes.
 Still, there was more to see and I was determined to see it.

 A quick trip to the Screaming Booth and I felt a little better, but it was definitely time to get home.
 I felt accomplished having survived my first Nuit Blanche without an explicative muttered.
 I hadn’t tried to see it all, I’d gotten the guide only to promptly lose it in favour of the go-with-the-flow approach.
-I had stayed fuelled, sampled various travelling group sizes, and skipped the line up, all the while documenting my journey on Instagram.
+I had stayed fuelled, sampled various travelling group sizes, and skipped the line up.
 I turned my light off at 5:13am knowing that if there was one way to do Toronto Nuit Blanche, I had done it right.